ibm-cloud-docs/EventStreams-gen2/ha-dr.md

 {{site.data.keyword.messagehub_full}} is a global service and you can find the available region and data center locations in the [Service and infrastructure availability by location](/docs/overview?topic=overview-services_region) documentation.
-As a global service, {{site.data.keyword.messagehub}}} fulfills the defined [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo) with the Standard and Enterprise plans.
+As a global service, {{site.data.keyword.messagehub}}} fulfills the defined [Service Level Objectives (SLO)](/docs/resiliency?topic=resiliency-slo) using the Enterprise Gen2 plans. **N.B. during Beta no SLOs apply**.
 The SLO is not a warranty and {{site.data.keyword.IBM}} will not issue credits for failure to meet an objective.

 ## High availability architecture
 {: #ha-architecture}